pzembrod/cc64/File-formats.md

 development on an emulator brought a number of advantages, namely faster builds and larger disks.
-It also came with a number of challenges around disk drive emulation, Commodore's non-ASCII character set (known as PETSCII), the keyboard differences between PCs and C64, and the fact that ultraFORTH sources aren't even files.
+It also came with a number of challenges around disk drive emulation, Commodore's non-ASCII character set (known as PETSCII), the keyboard differences between PCs and C64, and the fact that UltraForth sources aren't even files.

 This page describes cc64's integration via emulator into its hosting Linux.